 Affix the Mask and Tighten the Tabs

 For the mask to work, you have to put the mask’s cup over both your mouth and nose.
 If you leave your nose out of the mask, you won’t be getting enough oxygen because the nose is actually the main pathway to the lungs.
 We have to be “all in” for God.
-He must cover us completely as our only source for life-giving breath.
+He must cover us completely as our only source of life-giving breath.
 We can’t withhold certain parts of our lives as “our own.”
 We have to surrender everything, or we will be leaving parts of ourselves vulnerable to attacks from the enemy.

 Then Assist Other Passengers

-After we have our own mask on, then we help others.
+After we have our own masks on, then we help others.
 This is a very important lesson that some Christians today seem to have forgotten.
 When we get wrapped up in our own troubles and drama, we forget that there are other people out there who need our help.
 By focusing our eyes on Christ and staying connected to God in prayer, we can take that peace and strength He gives and turn our focus outward instead of inward.
 We can look around us to find those who need our help.

 The Bag May Not Inflate